patelankit706/encrypted-student-data/README.md

 ## Hello Users

-This student registration program saves the student details in a encrypted format using following technique
+This student registration program saves the student details in encrypted format.

-  * Encrypting entered data using user password
-  * User password is SHA512 encrypted

 ## Dependencies: